 “I see puppies who have been labelled as ‘untrainable’ but upon examination I discover that many of these puppies are suffering from pain in areas such as their hips, jaws and skulls particularly,” he says.
 “In many cases these puppies have never had a veterinary clinical examination since they were acquired by new puppy owners.”

 He also emphasises the importance of positive reinforcement training, to help puppies learn what their new human family deems socially acceptable.
 And if your puppy isn’t responding to training, “it’s always best practice that a behaviourist and veterinary surgeon work hand in hand at the very earliest opportunity.

 “So many 'behavioural' cases have underlying medical conditions which can only be resolved with expert veterinary intervention,” he says.

 Behavioural treatment might even be covered by your puppy insurance.
-We cover it when you've been referred by your vet.
+We can cover behavioural treatment when needed as a result of illness or injury when referred by your vet.